alexbarten/devguides/how_to_setup_a_python_project.md

 The shortcut will be added to your user settings, in the file 'keybindings.json'.
 You can easily open and view this settings file when you are in the Keyboard Shortcuts tab, by pressing the *open settings* <img src="resources/open_settings_icon.png" alt="open settings icon" width="20"/> icon in the upper right corner of the screen.
 If you did everything by the book, your newly assigned command to toggle the terminal window size will be listed there (amongst other, if you already played with assigning shortcuts before).
 Alternatively, you can enter new shortcuts directly in 'keybindings.json', although you will miss the interaction presented in the Keyboard Shortcuts tab.

+#### The Insert key

+One particularity of VSCode is that the Insert key is not supported in the editor.
+This is consistent behavior in most Microsoft products, because Notepad, Word and Outlook support the Insert key neither by default, although the Office products can be configured to do so.
+On the other hand, most code editors do support the Insert key, including Microsoft Visual Studio.

+There have been feature requests to add this functionality for a long time, but we do not have to wait for Microsoft to implement this, as there is a extension that activates the Insert key: [Overtype](https://marketplace.visualstudio.com/items?itemName=adammaras.overtype) by Adam Maras.
+It also adds the option to switch on 'paste with overwrite' which can be a handy feature, especially in Markdown and Gherkin tables.

 ### Adding a linter

-When you code Python using the official VSCode Python extension, you have the ability to have your code checked at all times by a so called *linter*.
-A *linter* is a utility that checks if your code is standards-compliant.
+When you code Python using the official VSCode Python extension, you have the ability to have your code checked at all times by a so called _linter_.
+A _linter_ is a utility that checks if your code is standards-compliant.
 In the case of Python, the standards are listed in the [Python PEP-rules](https://www.python.org/dev/peps/).
 PEP means Python Enhancement Proposal.
 Any enhancement to the language is described here.

 Most languages are supported by one or more linters.
 Some of these may be part of the language distribution itself, and others are provided by third party developers.
 Python is supported by a large number of linters.
 Each one of these has different strengths, and you are advised to study the documentation of each of the linters to choose your favorite, or the linter that supports a particular use case.